nsitu/ping/README.md

 # 🌊 RelationShip 🌊

 A browser-based "submarine ping" art app where users pick a hue (0–255) and one of four submarine types.
-Pressing "Ping" emits a short audio burst (440–1000 Hz mapped from hue, with a waveform encoding the sub type).
+Pressing "Ping" emits a short sine wave audio burst (400–775 Hz mapped from hue and submarine type).
 Nearby peers running the same app detect each other via the mic, and display colored subs in a shared viewport for 1 sec before fade-out.

 ## Features

 - **Audio-based Peer Detection**: Uses microphone and speakers for device-to-device communication
 - **Submarine Customization**: Choose from 4 submarine types (Research, Military, Tourist, Robotic)
-- **Color Mapping**: Hue (0-255) maps to audio frequency (440-1000 Hz)
+- **Color Mapping**: Hue (0-255) maps to audio frequency within submarine-specific ranges
-- **Waveform Encoding**: Each submarine type uses a different waveform (sine, square, sawtooth, triangle)
+- **Frequency-based Detection**: Each submarine type uses a distinct frequency range for reliable detection
 - **Real-time Visualization**: See detected submarines appear in your sonar display
 - **No Network Required**: Pure local audio signaling between devices